sourcegraph/handbook/content/people-ops/from-graphbook/onboarding_remote_us.md

-# Onboarding prep for US based teammates
+# Onboarding US based teammates

 Below are the to-do's required for new teammate onboarding.